Sri Lanka banks on vaccination to see it through delta surge

 That’s because a test confirmed Wijesuriya also had the coronavirus, and virus patients must be admitted to separate ICUs.
 All of them were occupied.
 The father to three died on Aug.
 1 — a day after stepping foot inside the hospital.

-“It was a tragic death,” said his friend Tissa Janayake.
+“It was a tragic death,” said his friend Tissa Jananayake.
 “Even though he had COVID, he did not die because of it.
 He died because he did not receive treatment for the heart attack; he died because he could not get an ICU bed.”

 Wijesuriya’s death is a worrying sign of how the latest coronavirus surge, driven by the highly contagious delta variant, is swamping the Indian Ocean island nation.